 2. Identify the source of the anxiety

 Think about what worries you.
 List out your concerns and then write them down.
 You need to detail everything that is on your mind in a specific and concrete way.
 When some time has passed, go back and reread what you have written.
 This exercise “can be very useful for people who have difficulties expressing their emotions, since it will be easier for them to write them down,” said Sánchez.
-Here, the important thing is that, after reading them, you understand what is causing your anxiety and learn to identify any triggers in future.
+Here, the important thing is that after reading them, you understand what is causing your anxiety and learn to identify any triggers in the future.

 Next, ask yourself what you can do to change the way you react to stress or fear.
-Sánchez also encourages us to “write positive responses about how we would like to deal with such situations” in future.
+Sánchez also encourages us to “write positive responses about how we would like to deal with such situations” in the future.
 In this way, “we focus on our emotions and not on external agents that do not depend on us”.